Scally-H/RedReactor/README.md

 Head over to the RR_WebMonitor folder (see file listing above) to use your browser to remotely access all the battery status information, and even request a shutdown or restart of your system.
 Please see further instructions in the RR_WebMonitor README file.

 ### Find out more!

+You will find detailed technical information and software configuration guide in the RedReactor User Manual (pdf) - see the above file repository.

 For additional help feel free to ask questions, and check out the Youtube channel at https://www.youtube.com/channel/UC3rKXVp0QUgYTzju2NIGytA or contact us on hello@theredreactor.com - we'd love to hear from you.

 The Red Reactor will be launching very soon on Kickstarter, to sign up for launch news please register at https://www.theredreactor.com